MIMO Evolution toward 6G: End-User-Centric Collaborative MIMO

 \subsection{UE-CoMIMO Aided by Advanced L1 Relay}

 In this subsection, we conduct system-level simulations following the 3GPP evaluation methodology to illustrate the potential performance benefits of UE-CoMIMO aided by the advanced L1 relay.
 The simulations will consider 3GPP dense urban scenarios as specified in TR 38.913 \cite{TR38.913}, with an inter-site distance of 200 m.
 All UEs are indoor users, who may experience significant path loss for DL reception or uplink (UL) transmission.
 For advanced UEs that support the schemes depicted in Fig. \ref{fig:Diversity_Rank_Loc_augmentation}(a) or Fig. \ref{fig:Diversity_Rank_Loc_augmentation}(b), each of them will be paired with a collaborative UE supporting frequency-translation located 1 m away.
+The simulations in this work assume the use of a 5G NR orthogonal frequency-division multiplexing (OFDM) waveform.
+The BS adopts a modulation order and code rate based on either channel state information reported by the primary UEs for DL or measurements at the BS by receiving sounding reference signal transmitted by the primary UEs for UL.
 Other detailed parameters are listed in Table \ref{tab:SimScenario}.